“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 In a small stake or a district, the Young Men president may be the only stake or district Young Men leader.
 When possible, counselors and a secretary should be called.

 For general information about adapting to local needs, see chapter 17.

-Youth in a class or quorum may enjoy the privileges that are appropriate for that class or quorum.
-With their parents’ approval, Beehives and deacons may attend camps before their 12th birthdays.
-Likewise, Mia Maids and teachers may attend dances and youth conferences before their 14th birthdays.
+Youth may enjoy the privileges that are appropriate for their age-group.
+With their parents’ approval, youth may attend camps beginning in January of the year they turn 12.
+Likewise, youth may attend dances and youth conferences beginning in January of the year they turn 14.
 However, a young woman or young man should be at least age 16 before beginning to date (see For the Strength of Youth , 4).

 The Church has published True to the Faith: A Gospel Reference as a companion to the study of the scriptures and the teachings of latter-day prophets.
 Members of the bishopric or quorum advisers ensure that each young man has a copy of the book.
 Young men can use the book as a resource as they study and apply gospel principles, prepare talks, teach classes, and answer questions about the Church.

 Young men of other faiths who agree to abide by Church standards should be welcomed warmly and encouraged to participate in youth activities.
 Expenses for their participation should be handled the same as for young men who are members of the Church.
 When these young men participate in Scouting, their parents may give donations to help fund activities.